Rachael L. Morton

-Rachael L. Morton is an Australian academic, Professor and Principal Research Fellow of Health Economics in the Faculty of Medicine and Health, University of Sydney.
+Rachael L. Morton is an Australian academic, Professor and Principal Research Fellow of Health Economics in the Faculty of Medicine and Health at the University of Sydney.

-Morton is an international leader in the economic evaluation of chronic kidney disease and melanoma skin cancer.
+Morton is an international leader in the economic evaluation of chronic kidney disease and melanoma.

 Education and Career

 Morton graduated with a PhD from the University of Sydney in 2011.

 Morton is currently Director of Health Economics & Health Technology Assessment and deputy director of the NHMRC Clinical Trials Centre.

 Board Director, Australian Clinical Trials Alliance (ACTA) 2018–2024; Past President, Heath Services Research Association Australia and New Zealand (HSRAANZ); Program Chair - International Health Economics Association (IHEA); Health Economists Study Group UK (HESG).

 Health Economics Research

 Morton is an international leader in the economic evaluation of chronic kidney disease and melanoma prevention, diagnosis, and treatment.

-Morton's research has had a major influence on funding policy (US Medicare & Medicaid) for dialysis payments and chronic kidney disease; Australian Medicare providing economic evidence for new MBS items.
+Morton's research has had a major influence on funding policy (US Medicare & Medicaid) for dialysis payments and chronic kidney disease;

+Australian Medicare providing economic evidence for new MBS items.
 Her research has changed international clinical practice guidelines in melanoma (UK, US, Germany, Brazil, Australia) kidney disease (Kidney Disease Improving Global Outcomes [KDIGO] guidelines, CARI [Australia]), for transplantation and end-of-life care; and infectious diseases through the European Centre for Disease Control [EU].